Skip to main content

 Must-Try Dishes: Foie gras uni sushi, Wagyu beef sashimi, Deluxe sushi lunch set

-What makes it special: A modern Japanese dining room where sushi, wagyu, and composed plates share equal billing.
+What Makes it Special: A modern Japanese dining room where sushi, wagyu, and composed plates share equal billing.

-$ North Flushing
+$ Murray Hill-Broadway Flushing

 Northern Sushi & Sashimi is a compact, mostly takeout-focused sushi shop along Northern Boulevard known for generous party platters.
 It leans more utilitarian than polished, but locals rely on it for well-priced sashimi and roll combinations that travel well.